am-0007/Langchain-error-agents/README.md

 **Example:**

 ```
 👤 You: Read the error log from tool and tell me what the problem is.
-Use the log path: /Users/ajmaharjan/Documents/langChain/errorAgents/resource log/mrf_error_only.log
+Use the log path: resource log/mrf_error_only.log
 ```

 The agent will then read the specified log file, analyze its contents, and provide a summary of the errors it finds.